WordPress staging site

 Below, I’ll show you step by step how to set everything up.
 The process might be a little tricky if you’re a WordPress beginner, but I’ll try to break everything down as simply as possible.

-This method is undoubtedly more complicated than the previous two solutions.
+This method is undoubtedly more complicated than the previous solutions.
 So if you want to keep things simple, I recommend going with one of the options above.
 This method also makes it harder to push your staging changes live, which is another important consideration.

 ⚠️ NOTE – before starting this process, make sure you have a recent backup of your site just in case.